 At Tom Bible Law, we help individuals and families throughout Tennessee and North Georgia resolve credit card debt by guiding them through Chapter 7 and Chapter 13 bankruptcy.
 With over 18 years of experience and a strong track record of success (10,000+ satisfied clients), our office is known for providing clients with strategic legal advice that empowers them to improve their financial situations.

 Contact us online or call (423) 690-7712 to request a consultation with our Chattanooga credit card debt attorneys.
-We have offices in Chattanooga, Tullahoma, and Kingsport.
+We have offices in Chattanooga and Tullahoma.

 Your Bankruptcy Options for Eliminating Credit Card Debt